The Animal Control Division provides many animal-related services to the residents of Gloucester County.

 ACOs will respond to complaints of wildlife that are injured, sick, orphaned or creating a nuisance within a home, excluding attics and basements.
 Residents with healthy problem wildlife outside of a home will be educated for exclusion procedures or given contact numbers for the New Jersey State Fish and Game.

-For reports of animal cruelty, ACOs will begin an initial investigation and if further action is needed, will contact the
+For reports of animal cruelty, ACOs will begin an initial investigation and if further action is needed, will contact the appropriate agency for enforcement.
+For cases needing immediate attention, it is recommended that residents contact your local police department.

 Animal traps will be provided to residents at no charge for capture of stray domestic animals or sick wildlife.
 Traps will NOT be given for healthy, wildlife outside of a home for relocation.
 Please be aware that because of a limited number of traps it may take some time before one can be provided to you.